JJ/hoborg/text/text.md

 supplies belowdecks.
 Which is a nice word that somebody shouted while we were doing there and means in the basement of the ship.

-I got myself a cabin with Shorty and one of the windjammers.
+I got myself a cabin with Shorty and one of the windjammers, if one played and the other danced we could keep ourselves amused during the whole trip.
 Which I only discovered after I woke up to the sound of explosions somewhere.
 Some mighty thunderstorm might be happening, but that was unlikely since the boat did not seem to be swinging too much.
 Something completely different might be going on, and I got dressed and went up to the deck to check it out.

+*revise*

 Attack on the high seas
 ------------------------------